sam-2707/EdgeQI/README.md

 │
 ├── main.py             # Main application entry point
 └── requirements.txt    # Project dependencies

 Getting Started
 Follow these steps to set up and run the EDGE-QI simulation on your local machine.

 Prerequisites
 Python 3.10+

 An MQTT Broker: The framework requires a running MQTT broker.
-Mosquitto is a popular choice.
+Mosquitto is a popular and recommended choice.

 Download and install Mosquitto.